How to keep students motivated during the sale.

-- After the first couple of days, ask how many students have already sold at least a couple of items.
-Then emphasize that those students who start early will usually be more successful than those who don’t.
+- After the first few days, ask how many students have sold at least a few items.
+Then emphasize that those students who start early will usually be more successful than those who don't.

-- Pick an item out of the prize program and ask how many students are at least halfway towards winning it.
+- Pick an item from the prize program and ask how many students are at least halfway to winning it.
 This will encourage students to keep selling.

-- Further into the fundraiser, set an example by asking how many students have already reached their sales goal.
-Then offer praise and encouragement to those who still haven’t reached the goal yet.
+- Further into the fundraiser, set an example by asking how many students have reached their sales goal.
+Then offer praise and encouragement to those who still haven't reached the goal.

-- Reinforce the purpose of the fundraiser with your students and how they will benefit.
+- Reinforce the fundraiser's purpose with your students and how they will benefit.

-- You should be emphasizing safety by ensuring that students are only out selling with an adult.
+- You should emphasize safety by ensuring students are only out selling with an adult.

-- Discuss the importance of having family members take the brochure to work and how having others sell for them will work to their advantage.
+- Discuss the importance of family members taking the brochure to work and how having others sell for them will work to their advantage.